 I’d heard of Victoria’s reputation as the most British of Canadian cities; a garden city with turn of the century architecture, horse-and-carriage rides and English afternoon tea.
 But in British Columbia’s capital I discovered a youthful spirit, with trendy bars and cafés, a world class food scene, a lively harbour where something was always on the move and plenty of adventure and wildlife experiences on the doorstep.
-If seems that Victoria has something to interest every type of traveller, so if you are spending a few days in Victoria, here’s my guide on what to see and do for your perfect weekend in the city.
+There are places to visit in Victoria and something to interest every type of traveller, so if you are spending a weekend in Victoria BC, here’s my guide on what to see and do for a perfect 2 days in Victoria.

 I went out on one of the Orca Spirit covered boats, which had an observation deck, inside cabin with WC, free hot drinks and snacks on sale.
 The alternative option is to take one of the zodiacs which are open to the elements and can be more bumpy but have the benefit of being able to get closer to the whales.
 I was pleased to be in the covered boat as there were times during the 3 hour trip when I needed to get out of the cold, while being able to move back on deck as soon as any wildlife was sighted.

 It’s never guaranteed that you will see a whale, but you’ll always get a fascinating insight about the marine wildlife of the area from the naturalists on board, who were so knowledgeable and enthusiastic it was difficult not get excited too.
-If you don’t see a whale during the summer months, Orca Spirit will offer you another trip, which is why it’s good to do this trip at the beginning of your stay.
+If you don’t see a whale during the summer months, Orca Spirit will offer you another trip, which is why it’s one of the best places to visit in Victoria Canada at the beginning of your stay.

 Tip: If you have a telephoto lens for your camera, this is the time to bring it, so that you can get the best close up photos of these magnificent creatures.
 You may also want to take a sea-sickness tablet or buy some ginger flavoured sweets if you suffer from motion sickness.

 If you go: My whale watching tour was with OrcaSpirit.com who offer tours in both covered boats and open zodiacs from two different locations in Victoria’s Inner Harbour.
-Check out their website for more information on times and cost – Adults $115 per person + conservation fee & local tax.
+Check out their website for more information on times and cost.

 Read More: A Quick Guide to Victoria